burzum/cakephp-user-tools/docs/Tutorials/Quick-Start.md

 Quick Start
 ==========

-If you database follows the schema the plugin expects to work with you can simply kick start your users in the application by just adding the component and helper.
+If your database follows the schema the plugin expects to work with you can simply kick start your users in the application by just adding the component and helper.
+This tutorial is the minimalistic implementation and will use the component and helper with their default settings.
+For customization of the default behavior check the documentation or read the code of the settings arrays.

 In src\Controller\UsersController.php: